Avalanche Certification - AIARE Pro 1 Overview

 Avalanche Certification - AIARE Pro 1 Assessment

-Course assessment principles adhere to those described in the American Avalanche Association (AAA) Professional Avalanche Training Guidelines and Proficiencies for the PRO 1 Bridge Course.
+Course assessment principles adhere to those described in the American Avalanche Association (A3) Professional Avalanche Training Guidelines and Proficiencies for the PRO 1 Bridge Course.

 Students are sent a description of the assessment plan and evaluation criteria prior to the course start date.
 A course mark of 70% is required to pass.